billyquizboi/abyssonym-encrouter/README.md

 The primary program in this codebase which runs the encounter routing logic.
 Relies on monster.py and formation.py.
 Requires 2, 3, or 4 command line arguments in the following order:
-- arg[1]: game file name - required
+- arg[1]: rom file name - required
 - arg[2]: route file name - required
 - arg[3]: report filename - optional argument with default value report.txt
 - arg[4]: seed - optional argument - if you want to provide this you must also provide a report filename event if it matches the default of 'report.txt'